VIVxID/aptostat_gather/README.md

 Install memcached and its php-extension.
 Gather is set to use memcached's default config - localhost on port 11211.

 Collection from Pingdom requires username, password and app-key.
+Save them line by line in a file and put it somewhere remote.
+Update builder.php, fetchLive.php, fetchUptime and collectReports.php with the path.

+Run builder.php to generate populate.sql.
+Run populate at the database to insert hostnames.

-Run collectReports.php, fetchLive.php, fetchUptime.php and builder.php->populate.sql as crontabs.
+Run collectReports.php, fetchLive.php and fetchUptime.php as crontabs.
 We recommend 1-minute intervals for
 collectReports and fetchLive, five minutes for builder&&populate and 30-60 minutes for fetchUptime.

 Running builder as a crontab is optional.
 It all depends on how often you plan to add new hosts.